 Standard HVAC Unit Sizes

-Whether you’re replacing an existing HVAC system or installing a new system, choosing the system that is right for your property is important.
-With multiple types of HVAC systems on the market, as well as several efficiency ratings to consider, this short guide will provide information about each type and what it covers to help you make an informed decision.
+Whether you’re replacing an existing HVAC system or installing a new system, you may be wondering, “What size air conditioner do I need?”
+With multiple types of HVAC systems on the market, as well as several efficiency ratings to consider, this guide will provide information about each type and what it covers to help you make an informed decision.

 Types of HVAC Systems